Symbolism of domes: Middle Ages

-Anna Freze writes that the octagonal churches and octagon domed churches of the Byzantine Empire during the 9th to 11th centuries were closely linked to imperial commissions.
+Anna Freze wrote that the octagonal churches and octagon domed churches of the Byzantine Empire during the 9th to 11th centuries were closely linked to imperial commissions.
 The octagonal patterns were mean to convey "the idea of basilea as the sacral power and status of a Byzantine emperor" and the octagon, also being a symbol of regeneration, suggests an origin for this in the architectural restorations of Basil I following the iconoclast periods.
+Paul Magdalino wrote that the five domes of Basil's Nea Ekklesia, consecrated in 880 in the aftermath of the Photian schism, may have represented the unity of the five Patriarchates from the Council of 879.
+If the central dome was larger, it may have related to the primacy of the Pope, which was acknowledged by Photios at the council.

+Nebojša Stanković wrote that Byzantine domes over the narthex or entrance to a church represented, as early as the 11th century, a royal canopy that "most likely framed the emperor’s actual and expected visits to and presence in the church, either at the entrance or in the gallery".

-Barry Bridgwood and Lindsay Lennie write that the domes of Eastern Orthodox church architecture followed the influence of Eastern Orthodoxy into central and eastern Europe and that the architectural differences with Western church architecture are analogous to the theological schism between the Western and Eastern Churches.
-Nicola Camerlenghi writes that domes were status symbols among the competing cities and communes of medieval Italy and this contributed to the boom in dome construction there beginning in the 11th century.
+Barry Bridgwood and Lindsay Lennie wrote that the domes of Eastern Orthodox church architecture followed the influence of Eastern Orthodoxy into central and eastern Europe and that the architectural differences with Western church architecture are analogous to the theological schism between the Western and Eastern Churches.
+Nicola Camerlenghi wrote that domes were status symbols among the competing cities and communes of medieval Italy and this contributed to the boom in dome construction there beginning in the 11th century.

 Renaissance

-Wolfgang Born writes that, according to Walter Tunk, the bulbous dome in Germanic nations in the early Renaissance was due to the influence of Venetian architecture, and the "Bavarian type of the bulbous dome is said to have originated from a fusion between a pointed spire and a dome."
-Born instead concludes that a "bulbous cupola recalled the Dome of the Rock to the mediaeval mind, and thus the Holy City generally" and that the bulbous cupolas of Bruges and Ghent were inspired by the bulbous pinnacles of Syrian and Egyptian minarets.
-Hans Schindler states that "the onion spire carried the prestige of well-known pilgrimage churches and allowed a new church to indicate its kinship with them".
+Wolfgang Born wrote that, according to Walter Tunk, the bulbous dome in Germanic nations in the early Renaissance was due to the influence of Venetian architecture, and the "Bavarian type of the bulbous dome is said to have originated from a fusion between a pointed spire and a dome."
+Born instead concluded that a "bulbous cupola recalled the Dome of the Rock to the mediaeval mind, and thus the Holy City generally" and that the bulbous cupolas of Bruges and Ghent were inspired by the bulbous pinnacles of Syrian and Egyptian minarets.
+Hans Schindler stated that "the onion spire carried the prestige of well-known pilgrimage churches and allowed a new church to indicate its kinship with them".